 Label interfaces to identify the department that owns them.

 Label interfaces to classify them into management groups.
-For example, you can label laptop computers as mobile devices.

 Devices excluded from management